wayke-se/wayke-ecom-js/README.md

     const response = await vehicles.lookupVehicle(request);

+To include a valuation for the vehicle in question, add a mileage and a VehicleCondition to the request:

+    const request = vehicles.newLookupRequest()
+        .withRegistrationNumber("REGISTRATION-NUMBER")
+        .withMileage(12345)
+        .withCondition(VehicleCondition.VeryGood)
+        .build();

 The returned `IVehicleLookupResponse` exposes only one method:
-- `.getVehicle()` returns a `IVehicle` object containing manufacturer, model series, and model name for the vehicle.
+- `.getVehicle()` returns a `IVehicle` object containing manufacturer, model series, model name, and optionally valuation for the vehicle.

 ### Retrieve payment data for vehicle